2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/021.webp)

 Monetary printing can be seen as a sword of Damocles hanging over the economy.
 The created money can remain latent for a certain period of time, without any visible inflationary effect, as long as it is not injected into the economy through bank loans or other mechanisms.
 However, when this latent money is finally put into circulation, inflationary effects can then manifest.
 This is what has been observed in the 2020s, where previously created money has entered the economy, leading to inflation.
-This scenario underscores the significance of monetary transmission mechanisms in shaping the inflationary effects of money printing.
+This scenario highlights the importance of monetary transmission mechanisms in influencing the inflationary effects of money printing.
 Central bank money creation is just one piece of the puzzle.
 The behavior of private banks, which decide on the volume of loans to grant, and the behavior of borrowers, who decide how to spend the borrowed money, are also crucial elements in this dynamic.

 #### Inflation is social!